 In addition to the massive crane hanging from the ceiling, the JW Marriott’s lobby features a chrome dinosaur skeleton measuring in at 135 feet long.
 It’s an impressive sight for kids and adults.

-The scientific name for this dino is Amphicoelias Fragillimus, but the only thing you really need to know is that it’s the largest dinosaur ever discovered.
-Pretty cool, right?
+The scientific name for this dino is Amphicoelias Fragillimus, but the main thing to know is that it’s the largest dinosaur ever discovered.

 You’ll also spot numerous giant pterodactyls flying overhead.

-The kiddos will learn all kinds of neat facts about dinosaurs via fun games and a scavenger hunt through Generator Hall.
-Make note that there is a fee associated with with the dinosaur hunt.
+If you’re traveling with kids, they can learn all kinds of neat facts about dinosaurs via a fun scavenger hunt through Generator Hall.

 Watch the Cargo Ships Sail into Port

-I go for walks along River Street pretty frequently myself, and I still stop to gawk whenever I see one!
+I go for walks along River Street pretty frequently, and I still stop to gawk whenever I see one!
 (What can I say?
 I’ll always be a kid at heart.)

 If you’re on a tight schedule and want to make sure you see a ship, you can check the port of Savannah on the marine traffic website to see all the ships currently in the area and their arrival/departure times.